zmdominguez/zmdominguez.github.io/_posts/2019-02-15-framework-binders.md

 ```
 And we can finally delete our custom `BindingAdapter`! :tada:

-Remember as well that data binding by default looks for methods prefixed with `set`.
+:exclamation: Remember as well that data binding by default looks for methods prefixed with `set`.
 This means that if we can call a setter programmatically, we do not have to make a `BindingAdapter` for it.
 Some examples are `setEnabled()`, `setBackgroundColor()`, etc.

 So in summary:
-- If we want to call an existing setter, no need to make a custom `BindingAdapter`
+:no_good: If we want to call an existing setter, no need to make a custom `BindingAdapter`.
-- If we want to hook up an existing interface, no need to make a custom `BindingAdapter`
+:no_good: If we want to hook up an existing interface, no need to make a custom `BindingAdapter`.
-- When implementing a listener binding, the return values must match exactly
+:ok_woman: When implementing a listener binding, the return values must match exactly
-- When in doubt, explore existing framework binders
+:information_desk_person: When in doubt, explore existing framework binders

 Have fun binding!